+35725368683

 The bottom line

-The family court divides the property one spouse got after the marriage or based on the expectation of marriage.
+The family court divides the property that one spouse got after the marriage, or based on the expectation of marriage.
 The other spouse will get one-third of the share unless a different share is proven.
 The parties have three years from the date of divorce to make a claim.

-The matrimonial home is shared accordingly, but the court may allow the spouse who keeps the children to stay with them in the house during the divorce and (in some circumstances) for two years after.
+The matrimonial home is shared accordingly, but the court may allow the spouse who is primarily responsible for the children to continue living in the house during the divorce and, in some circumstances, for up to two years after.
 Some forms of severe misbehaviour on the part of the applicant-spouse will result in failure or reduction of the claim.

 Frequently asked questions